WinsomeDeer/Conway-s-Game-of-Life/Readme.md

-Here I make a C++ implementation of Langton's Ant.
+A C++ implementation of Langton's Ant.